mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 ### IP Warmup Plan tab {#ip-warmup-plan-tab}

-* In this example, a plan has been prepared spanning over 17 days (called "**runs**") to reach a target volume of over one million profiles.
+* In this example, a plan has been prepared spanning over 17 days (called '**runs**') to reach a target volume of over one million profiles.

 * This planned is executed through six **phases**, each of them containing at least one run.